Why Wait?

 Smartphones are addictive

-New research shows dependence on your smartphone may produce some of the same addictive brain responses similar to alcohol, drug and gambling addictions.
-Smartphones are like slot machines in your children's pocket constantly persuading them to crave more.
-The tech industry intentionally designs smartphone apps and social media for people to use for long periods of time because this is how they make their money.
+New research shows that dependence on smartphones can trigger similar brain responses to those seen in alcohol, drug, and gambling addictions.
+Smartphones are like slot machines in your child's pocket—constantly persuading them to crave more.
+And it’s no accident.
+The tech industry intentionally designs apps and social media to keep users—especially kids—hooked, because the more time they spend scrolling, the more money these companies make.

 Smartphones are an academic distraction